 Underwriters will assess your salary, wages, regular overtime, bonus, and commissions.
 They may consider contributions to your retirement plan made by your employer.
 If you own a business, the underwriter will consider your share of the business’s earnings.

-So far, we’ve highlighted personal factors that influence the cost of long term disability insurance.
+So far, we’ve highlighted personal factors that influence the cost of long-term disability insurance.
 However, various policy choices will influence how much you pay in monthly premiums.

 The benefit period you select is a prime example.
 The longer your benefit period is, the more you can expect to pay in premium.
 More often than not, the most cost-effective benefit period length is 5 years.

-Your elimination period, or waiting period, is another example of a policy choice that impacts long term disability insurance cost.
+Your elimination period, or waiting period, is another example of a policy choice that impacts the cost of coverage.
 The elimination period for disability insurance is similar to the deductible on property insurance.
 It’s the part you pay out-of-pocket before benefits kick in.
-Cost runs the opposite of your benefit period: The longer your waiting period is, the less you will pay in premium.
+The cost of coverage runs the opposite of your benefit period: The longer your waiting period is, the less you will pay in premium.

 Elimination periods for long-term disability can be as little as 30 days or as long as a year.
 The standard length is 60 or 90 days.